RobertLuiten/project3docs/userDocs/howto/querying/SwitchCoordinateLayout.md

 - Davidson Harel
 - Sugiyama

 The option for the "Default" layout will only be present if you're using geocoordinated data.
-For more information on adding data with geocoordinates to Project3, we recommend referring to [this Project3 article](CoordinatesGeodata.md).
+For more information on adding data with geocoordinates to Project3, refer to [this Project3 article on using Geocoordinates](CoordinatesGeodata.md).